 The best time for when to trim fountain grass back is in the late winter or early spring.
 The exact timing is not as important as just making sure that you prune fountain grass back before it starts actively growing.

 You want to avoid doing fountain grass pruning in the fall, as the plant has not yet died back all the way.
 If you try to cut back fountain grass in the fall, you may cause it to go into a growth spurt, which will make it more vulnerable to the coming cold weather and will reduce its chances of surviving the winter.

 The first step when you trim fountain grass back is to tie up the dead stems.
 This is just to make the chore of cutting back fountain grass a little easier because you won’t have to clean up all the fallen stems.

-Next step in fountain grass pruning is to use a cutting tool, such as pruning shears or hedge clippers, to cut back the stem bundle.
-Prune fountain grass about 4 – 6 inches above the ground.
+The next step in fountain grass pruning is to use a cutting tool, such as pruning shears or hedge clippers, to cut back the stem bundle.
+Prune fountain grass about 4 to 6 inches (10-15 cm.) above the ground.
 The remaining stems will be quickly hidden under the new growth.

 That’s all there is to it.
 The steps to trim fountain grass are easy and quick and taking the time to cut back fountain grass will result in a nicer looking “fountain” in the summer.